alexmeleshko/alexmeleshko.gitbhub.io/README.md

 # ABOUT ME
 #### Hi, I'm **Alex Meleshko**.
 As an engineer, I provide unique and compelling research on investments in technology and the energy transition/renewables.
-I grew up in Western Canada, but fled the Rocky Mountains and artic tundra for the warm, sunny Carolina coast where I reside with my wife and pitbull.
+I grew up in Western Canada, but fled the ice-capped Rocky Mountains for the warm, sunny Carolina coast where I reside with my wife and pitbull.
 To provide a sense of contrast, while I will write about my adventures in business and entrepreneurship, I am passionate about sharing raw insights on modern-day philosophy of sex, love, life and death.

 Emphasis, aka italics, with *asterisks* or _underscores_.